nickpoison/tsa4/README.md

 ## tsa4

-- This is the new home of  [Time Series Analysis and Its Applications, Edition 4](http://www.stat.pitt.edu/stoffer/tsa4/).
+- This is the new home of  [Time Series Analysis and Its Applications, Edition 4](http://www.stat.pitt.edu/stoffer/tsa4/) but the old entry page will remain for as long as I can keep it on Pitt's server.

 - All the (updated) code used in the text  is in [textRcode.md](https://github.com/nickpoison/tsa4/blob/master/textRcode.md)